Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - Vendor arrivals (photographers typically need to be on-site by 7 am for those getting-ready shots)

-- Wedding party transport (I'd suggest booking the bridal car for10:30 am for a 12 pm ceremony)
+- Wedding party transport (I’d suggest booking the bridal car for 10:30 am for a 12 pm ceremony)

-I always tell couples to book their transport 8-12 months ahead, especially if they're planning a summer wedding in popular spots like Warwickshire or the Cotswolds.
-You'll want 10% more seats than guests—trust me, there's always that one aunt who wasn't meant to take the shuttle but hops on anyway.
+I always advise couples to book their transportation 8-12 months in advance, especially if they’re planning a summer wedding in popular spots like Warwickshire or the Cotswolds.
+Book your wedding transport early to secure the best options and avoid last-minute stress.

 Don’t forget to build in those 15-minute buffers between runs.
 Birmingham traffic can be particularly unforgiving on Saturday afternoons, and you don’t want your timeline unravelling before the cake’s even been cut.

-Key Takeaways
+Key Points

 - Plan transportation contingencies with local taxi services and backup drivers for emergencies.
+AJ Travel offers tailored wedding transport packages and tailored packages that address unique needs, ensuring a seamless experience on your special day.

 Understanding Wedding Transportation Basics